UPDATE: (March 18, 2019) – From the International Consortium of Investigative Journalists:

-At the end of December, Bayer ceased production and sale of all Essure birth control implants in the U.S. There are approximately 18,000 cases now pending against the company.
-The FDA received roughly 12,000 Adverse Event Reports (“AER”‘s) related to Essure in 2017.
+At the end of December 2018, Bayer ceased production and sale of all Essure birth control implants in the U.S. There are approximately 18,000 cases now pending against the company.
+The FDA received roughly 12,000 Adverse Event Reports (“AER”‘s) related to Essure in 2017 alone.

 We are still reviewing Essure cases but time is running short on our ability to investigate or make formal claims.